consp1racy/material-navigation-drawer/README.md

 **0.7.4**
 - *FIXED:* Finally fixed the annoying 1px overlap of items!
 - The library core is now independent of `support-v4` and `NineOldAndroids`.
     - You'll need `support-v4` when working with drawers anyway.
+And support fragments.
     - You'll need `NineOldAndroids` when working with `CrossFadeSlidingPaneLayout` below Honeycomb.
 Pretty much never.
 - Moved `CrossFadeSlidingPaneLayout` to `net.xpece.material.navigationdrawer.list` package to avoid potential clashes.
 - Slight change in API: Item IDs are now `int` instead of `long`.